ASSOCIATION OF MINORITIES IN POLITICAL SCIENCE (AMPS)

 Pi Sigma Alpha has chapters at accredited colleges and universities that offer a prescribed minimum amount of course work in political science.
 Political science majors are eligible if they have demonstrated academic excellence in political science and other academic work, irrespective of their membership in other social or honorary organizations.

 The Pi Sigma Alpha national office encourages local chapters to "[function] as an integral part of the Political Science Department in the promotion of worthwhile extracurricular activities related to public affairs."
 Gamma Mu, the chapter at Illinois, was established in 1956.
 The Illinois chapter has engaged in a variety of activities over its history.
 From time to time it sponsors brown bag lunches with faculty to discuss their areas of interest and to explore graduate school options.
 Members also select the faculty recipient for the Pi Sigma Alpha/Clarence A. Berdahl Award for Excellence in Undergraduate Teaching.

 The scholastic requirements for Gamma Mu are higher than the national minimum.
 To be invited to join Pi Sigma Alpha at Illinois, a student must have junior standing (60 hours completed) with at least ten hours of political science courses, a 3.00 university GPA, and a 3.25 political science GPA.
-To begin the application process, please complete the application and turn it in to the Political Science office in 420 David Kinley Hall.
-You will be notified afterward of any further action you need to take.
+Please contact the Undergraduate Studies Office of the Department of Political Science for more information on how to apply.

 Political Science Club